Hammerill/Sand-Box2D-levels/docs/README-level-file.md

 - `attached_id` - ID of the object to be spectated when camera type is attached (more [here](./README-objects.md/#id)).
 Ignored when `type` is not `attached`.
 - `attached_remain` - value that shows how many percents are left each frame when spectating object.
-If you leave 0, it will spectate object strictly, without smooth effect (it encounters object by 100% each frame).
+If you leave 0, camera will spectate object strictly, without smooth effect (it encounters object by 100% each frame).
-When you set 10, it means that camera is going to encounter object by 90%, which means that you're gonna see smooth effect.
+When you set 75, it means that camera is going to encounter object by 25% each frame, which means that you're gonna see smooth effect.
 If you set 100, camera won't move at all (it encounters object by 0% each frame, i.e. it's just static).
 If you set >100, camera will fly away from object (no sense to do that).
 Ignored when `type` is not `attached`.